veltman/csvgeocode/README.md

 ## To Do

-* Add the NYC and TAMU geocoders as built-in handlers.
+* Add the NYC geocoder as a built-in handler.
-* Support a CSV with no header row where `lat`, `lng`, and `address` are numerical indices instead of column names.
+* Support a CSV with no header row where `lat` and `lng` are numerical indices instead of column names.
 * Support both POST and GET requests somehow.

 ## Credits/License